Corporate Governance

 Investors also have access to current information on the Company though its website, www.primorusinvestments.com, and via Rupert Labrum, Executive Chairman, who is available to answer investor relations enquiries.

-The Company is currently considering, subject to the necessary formalities, to move to electronic communications with shareholders to maximise efficiency.
+The Company is currently considering, subject to the necessary formalities, to move to electronic communications with shareholders in order to maximise efficiency.
 The Company’s website details various information: annual reports, AGM notice of meetings and RNS announcements detailing results of meetings and other relevant information.

 The Company shall include, when relevant, in its annual report, any matters of note arising from the audit or remuneration committees.